 If you have time left before getting back on the ferry, make sure to visit the American Immigrant Wall of Honor outside overlooking the NYC skyline.
 It's a national monument featuring individual and family names celebrating the immigrant experience.

-There's so many places to see and things to do when in New York City.
+There are so many places to see and things to do when in New York City.
 It can be difficult to get to all the things on your must-see list but being prepared with some local knowledge and insider tips will definitely help.
 I hope this post about Ellis Island will help you get the most out of your sightseeing adventures.